 By Christine Maxted

-Running Time: Two hours and 40 minutes including a 15-minute intermission
+Running Time: Two hours and 20 minutes including one 15-minute intermission and one 5-minute intermission.

 Christine Maxted serves as the theater arts teacher at Gainesville High School, a member of the Educational Theatre Alliance, and a member of the Critics and Awards Program (CAPPIES) steering committee.
 She has served as adjunct theater faculty for Northern Virginia Community College and as a guest lecturer at George Mason University.
 She holds an MA in Theatre Education.